-Here are a few of our favorite images from of the Uni portable reading room in New York City.
-For more, visit Find the Uni, where we’ve got photo galleries from deployments since 2011.
-Also, plenty more on social media.
+Here are a few snapshots of the Uni portable reading room in New York City.
+Also, plenty more on social media…

-We create a blog post and photo gallery for nearly every deployment of the Uni Reading Room.
+We create a blog post and photo gallery for many deployments of the Uni.
 You can see them all here.
 Or scroll down, to see a selection of our favorites…

 Parkside Plaza, Prospect-Lefferts Gardens/North Flatbush (Brooklyn).

 The Uni landed on the corner of Ocean Avenue and Parkside Avenue in Brooklyn to be part of an event organized by local residents to help envision the possibilities of a new DOT pedestrian plaza coming to this stretch of sidewalk in front of the Parkside Q train station.
 Our participation was made possible by funds granted by the Charles H. Revson Foundation through the Neighborhood Plaza Partnership.

 The Uni Project teamed up with some wonderful friends of ours, Daniel Handler, Neil Gaiman, and the folks at National Book Foundation, to create our coldest reading room yet!
 In fact, it was simply too cold to create the reading room we all envisioned for Washington Square Park: a browsable selection of National Book Award finalists.
 Instead, it was decided (wisely) that Daniel and Neil would have a friendly competition to see who could give away those same books to the public…see what happened.

 Zion Plaza, Brownsville (Brooklyn).
 October 31, 2014.

 On Halloween, the Uni returned to Brownsville, Brooklyn to join a Halloween Festival organized by Pitkin Avenue BID.
 We set up on Zion Plaza at Pitkin and East New York Ave, where kids in costume and families gathered after a parade.